dotnet/docs/docs/csharp/programming-guide/strings/index.md

 ### String Interpolation
 Available in C# 6.0 and later, [*interpolated strings*](../../../csharp/language-reference/tokens/interpolated) are identified by the `$` special character and include interpolated expressions in braces.
 If you are new to string interpolation, see the [String interpolation - C# interactive tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/interpolated-strings) for a quick overview.

 Utilizing string interpolation improves the syntax and readability of C# code.
-String interpolation achieves the same results as the `String.Format` method below, but represents an improvement due to ease of use of clarity inline.
+String interpolation achieves the same results as the `String.Format` method below, but represents an improvement due to ease of use and inline clarity.

 `Sample...`

-###Format Method
+### Format Method
 The [format method](https://docs.microsoft.com/en-us/dotnet/api/system.string.format?view=netframework-4.7.2) utilizes placeholders in braces to create a format string.
 The following example uses a format string to output the result of each iteration of a loop:

-// Should sample create same output as above...?
-Or keep existing?

 using the static <xref:System.String.Format%2A> method